-- 1. At initial review (for exempt research) or at the time of study registration (for external research) - 2.
-When a new study team member is added to the research - 3.
+- 1. At initial review; - 2.
+When a new study team member is added to the research; - 3.
 When a study team member discloses a new or updated financial interest related to the research

-The Compliance Office is notified whenever a financial interest related to a research study is disclosed.
+If a financial interest related to the research study is identified at initial review or at the time of a personnel addition, the HRPP Administrator notifies the Compliance Office.
 The Compliance Office reviews the disclosure against the study sponsor and other details and either notifies the HRPP Administrator that no investigator COI was identified or that one or more investigators has a Significant Financial Interest (SFI) that constitutes a financial conflict of interest.
-In the latter case, the Compliance Office provides a Conflict Management Plan (CMP) to the HRPP Administrator who ensures submission to the IRB of record for their evaluation in accordance with their policies and procedures
+In the latter case, the Compliance Office provides a Conflict Management Plan (CMP) to the HRPP Administrator who ensures submission to the IRB of record for their evaluation in accordance with their policies and procedures.